19 Things Nobody Tells You Before Visiting Chefchaouen

 8. This might be Morocco's cheapest destination.

 A riad room in the medina: 300-600 MAD ($30-60).
 A full tagine dinner: 50-80 MAD ($5-8).
 Mint tea at a cafe: 10-15 MAD ($1-1.50).
-Budget travelers can comfortably manage on $30-40 per day including accommodation and food.
-I challenge you to find a better value Mediterranean mountain town.
+Budget travelers manage comfortably on $30-40 per day including accommodation and food.
+Good luck finding a better-value Mediterranean mountain town anywhere.

 9. ATMs exist but don't trust them.